-- Pet Food Bank: Clients are entitled to one visit every 4 weeks.
+• Pet Food Bank: Clients are entitled to one visit every 4 weeks.
 Homebound clients can register for the food delivery program.
-Prescription food is also available with a vet prescription. - Annual Wellness Exam: Each registered pet may receive one free exam and a set of vaccinations each year at Pets Unlimited.
-Clients may also qualify for financial assistance with veterinary services, emergency pet services, and diagnostics like xrays or biopsies. - Supportive Pet Care Services: dog walking (regular exercise for pets whose guardians are homebound); in-home cat care (litterbox maintenance or feeding); transportation (to and from veterinary appointments); emergency foster care (during client emergencies, such as client hospitalization or loss of housing)
+Prescription food is also available with a vet prescription.

+- Annual Wellness Exam: Each registered pet may receive one free exam and a set of vaccinations each year at Pets Unlimited.
+Clients may also qualify for financial assistance with veterinary services, emergency pet services, and diagnostics like x-rays or biopsies. - Supportive Pet Care Services: Supportive services include dog walking (regular exercise for pets whose guardians are homebound); in-home cat care (litterbox maintenance or feeding); transportation (to and from veterinary appointments); emergency foster care (during client emergencies, such as client hospitalization or loss of housing).

-While not a requirement for program participation, all consumers entering this program will be assessed for Community Living Fund eligibility.
+While not a requirement for program participation, all clients entering this program will be assessed for Community Living Fund eligibility.
 Eligible program participants will be able to access additional funding for purchases of tangible goods such as pet food, pet supplies, medication, and pet health services.

-The Community Living Fund focuses on reducing unnecessary institutionalization for older adults and adults with disabilities or significant medical conditions.
+The Community Living Fund focuses on reducing unnecessary institutionalization for older adults and adults with disabilities who are medically vulnerable.
 Recognizing a correlation between reduction of social isolation, animal bonding, and improved health outcomes, the Community Living Fund will support the Animal Bonding Services for Isolated LGBTQ+ Older Adults and Adults with Disabilities Program.
-This increased financial support will allow the contractor to reduce the waitlist and serve an increased number of consumers.
+This increased financial support will allow the grantee to reduce the waitlist and serve an increased number of clients.